ssjblue197/pure-ui/docs/pages/tutorials/integrating-with-nextjs.md

 }
 ```

-Now you should be up and running with NextJS + Shoelace!
+Now you should be up and running with NextJS + Pure UI!

 If you're stuck, there's an [example repo here](https://github.com/konnorRogers/shoelace-nextjs-lazy) you can checkout.